-Vermont‘s Use Value Appraisal (UVA) Program (also known as “Current Use”) enables eligible private lands where owners practice long-term forestry or agriculture to be appraised based on the property’s value of production of wood or food rather than its residential or commercial development value.
-The Department of Taxes, Division of Property Valuation and Review (PV&R) is the lead agency, but the County Foresters help to administer the Forestry Use Value Appraisal portion of the program.
+Vermont‘s UVA Program enables eligible private landowners who practice long-term forestry or agriculture to have their land appraised based on the property’s value of production of wood or food rather than its residential or commercial development value.
+The Department of Taxes, Division of Property Valuation and Review (PV&R) is the lead agency, but the Divsion of Forestry with County Foresters help to administer the Forestry Use Value Appraisal portion of the program.

 Working lands in UVA can be classified as either "Agricultural" or "Forestry".
 Some landowners may have a combination of both uses on their property.
 Agricultural UVA is administered by the Vermont Department of Taxes and has different eligibility requirements and rates than the Forestry UVA lands.
 Non-profit organizations with land management and natural resource protection goals can enroll their property in “Conservation UVA.”
 The organizations are not required to manage their lands for timber products but are expected to submit plans showing how they are managing other values such as habitat conservation and how they are protecting the land against pests, erosion, and overuse.
 Plans and maps for Conservation UVA lands are reviewed by the Division of Forests, but eligible organizations are vetted by the Tax Department prior to enrollment.